 By Lori Buswell, RN I recently returned from a three-month rotation as a nurse fellow at a comprehensive cancer center at Butaro Hospital in Rwanda, a tiny African country known as the “land of a thousand hills.”
 The hospital, built and operated by the Ministry of Health and Partners In Health, is located in a rural, mountainous area where most residents are farmers.
 Because most homes do not have running water, people fill up 5-gallon jugs at the local water spigot.

+Liz Moroney celebrated her 23rd birthday in an unusual place — at a fertility clinic.
+Liz, a recent college graduate, wanted to plan for having children before it was too late.
 Diagnosed with Hodgkin’s lymphoma in June 2010, she spent 4 months in chemotherapy treatment in New York.
 Afterward, she and her reproductive endocrinologist watched her fertility numbers dwindle over a year of visits.
 Her endocrinologist was skeptical of the effectiveness of fertility treatment; So, too, was Liz.